cyberway/cyberway.documentation/devportal/system_contracts/cyber.domain_contract.md

 The smart contract account `cyber.domain` must be privileged or have a permission to transfer funds from `cyber'.namesaccount` (in case of a refund).
 Upon completion of this action, the `creator` account becomes the owner of the created domain name.

 ## Declarations of the names used in transactions
 It is not enough for one domain name to define a user name.
 The matter is, the user name is linked to both the owner account and the domain account (usually, it is a smart contract) and has a structure of the form `name@domain`.
 The domain part defines a scope for the `name`.
 The accounts with the same name can exist in different scopes.
 There are several variants that support `username` data and allow a textual representation of a user name to match an account name.

 **Restrictions imposed on a user name value**
  The following requirements are imposed on a user name structure:
   * a total number of characters in a user name should not exceed 32 pcs;
   * a user name can consist of individual parts separated by the symbol «dot»;
   * two «dot» symbols near each other are not allowed;
-  * the valid characters in a user name should be alphanumeric, a symbol «hyphen» could be used as well ;
+  * the valid characters in a user name should be alphanumeric, a symbol «hyphen» could be used as well;
   * the capital letters in a user name are unacceptable;
   * a symbol «hyphen» should not be at the beginning or end of any user name part.

 ### The declarenames declaration
 The `declarenames` declaration is used to submit a list of structures with information about the domain names (or user names) used in transactions and their respective accounts.
 The declaration has the following form:
 ```cpp
 [[eosio::action]] void declarenames(
     vector<name_info> domains